dewarian/functional-programming-1/README.md

 * [Grouped bar chart](https://bl.ocks.org/bricedev/0d95074b6d83a77dc3ad)
 * [Tooltips](http://bl.ocks.org/d3noob/a22c42db65eb00d4e369)

-## Tools
+## Packages

 * [lodash.range]()
-To get a range of publication years, where you define a start and endpoint.
-As an alternative you could write a loop, but this isn't functional ofcourse! 🙃
+To get a range of publication years, where you define a start and endpoint, as an array.
+Alternatively you could write a loop, but this isn't functional ofcourse! 🙃

 ## License